About the Program

 Undergraduate students must fulfill the following requirements in addition to those required by their major program.

 For detailed lists of courses that fulfill college requirements, please review the College of Letters & Sciences page in this Guide.
 For College advising appointments, please visit the L&S Advising Pages.

 All students who will enter the University of California as freshmen must demonstrate their command of the English language by fulfilling the Entry Level Writing requirement.
 Fulfillment of this requirement is also a prerequisite to enrollment in all reading and composition courses at UC Berkeley.

-American Cultures is the one requirement that all undergraduate students at Cal need to take and pass in order to graduate.
+All undergraduate students at Cal need to take and pass this course in order to graduate.
 The requirement offers an exciting intellectual environment centered on the study of race, ethnicity and culture of the United States.
 AC courses offer students opportunities to be part of research-led, highly accomplished teaching environments, grappling with the complexity of American Culture.

 The Quantitative Reasoning requirement is designed to ensure that students graduate with basic understanding and competency in math, statistics, or computer science.
 The requirement may be satisfied by exam or by taking an approved course.

 The Foreign Language requirement may be satisfied by demonstrating proficiency in reading comprehension, writing, and conversation in a foreign language equivalent to the second semester college level, either by passing an exam or by completing approved course work.

 In order to provide a solid foundation in reading, writing, and critical thinking the College requires two semesters of lower division work in composition in sequence.
 Students must complete parts A & B reading and composition courses in sequential order by the end of their fourth semester.